 for the law to hold that an inter vivos trust used as a receptacle for assets poured over from probate can be reformed, while a testamentary trust cannot.
-If will substitutes, including revocable trusts, can be reformed for scriveners' errors, then wills should also be able to be reformed under similar circumstances, especially when both kinds of instruments accomplish for a modification of an inter vivos trust due to mistake to the same degree that the settlor could have brought such an action for modificaachieves the primary objective of giving effect to the donor's intention.
+If will substitutes, including revocable trusts, can be reformed for scriveners' errors, then wills should also be able to be reformed under similar circumstances, especially when both kinds of instruments accomplish achieves the primary objective of giving effect to the donor's intention.
 69